 That was the announcement–General Order Number 3–Major General Gordon Granger gave when he arrived in Galveston, Texas on June 19, 1865.

-June 19, 1865 is a date symbolic for African-American freedom in the United States and is continued to be celebrated by Black Americans in communities across the country.
+June 19, 1865, is a date symbolic of African-American freedom in the United States and is continued to be celebrated by Black Americans in communities across the country.

 How is Juneteenth Celebrated?

 As historian and filmmaker Henry Louis Gates Jr. explains, for former slaves to turn the historic moment and take ownership of the holiday–including the name Juneteenth–was revolutionary.

 Texans began celebrating the following year in 1866.
 The celebrations began to stem from Texas as families moved to other areas in the country, carrying on the tradition to honor the holiday.
 In Houston, Texas, a community of Black ministers and businessmen purchased 10 acres of land in 1872 and named it Emancipation Park to honor the historic occasion for Black people in this country.
 It wasn’t until January of 1980 that it became an official state holiday in Texas.